albert0-hernandez/besu-orion-network-bug/hyperledger-besu-orion-network/README.md

 # Introduction
 This is a besu network used for test purposes.
 It is composed by 1 validator an 2 regular nodes.
-The regular nodes has privacy enabled, as well as onchain privacy groups.
-Each regular nodes has its own Orion enclave.
+The regular nodes have privacy enabled, as well as onchain privacy groups.
+Each regular node has its own Orion enclave.

 # Prerequisites
 - Docker